rudradip/Getting_and_cleaning_data/CodeBook.md

 Merge the test and train data sets (a row merge) and merge the feature, activity and subject data sets (a column merge).
 Write the merged set to a file -merged_data.txt.
 Create a new data set aggregated by subject and activity so that each row represents the avg for a subject-activity combination.
-Write the aggregated data set to tidy_data.txt.
+Write the aggregated data set to tidydata.txt.
 Notes on Derived Data

 The variables in the merged_data.txt are the same as in the source data and the descriptions in features_info.txt from the source data are therefore applicable to it.

-The variables in tidy_data.txt are shifted in meaning since each there represents an average value for the subject-activity combination of that row.
+The variables in tidydata.txt are shifted in meaning since each there represents an average value for the subject-activity combination of that row.
 The units remain unaffected.